Stodid/late-term-assignment/Admin-Manual.md

 Instructions
 ------------

-This manual is inted to give a quick overview of how to download and run the application tic-tac-toe.
+This manual is intended to give a quick overview of how to download and run the application tic-tac-toe.
 All instructions are aimed towards linux users and we recommend using Firefox to use the application (when it has been run).

 Java JDK
 ---------